 For the CEO of Automation Components (ACBU), the variable portion of the compensation relates to specific, individual, measurable targets set out by the Board of Directors.
-In the financial years 2019/20 and 2018/19 the targets were based on EBITDA and Operating Revenue, each weighted 45% and Net Working Capital Turnover 10%.
+In the financial years 2020/21 and 2019/20 the targets were based on EBITDA and Operating Revenue, each weighted 45% and Net Working Capital Turnover 10%.
 The variable portion is evaluated based on target attainment at the end of the financial year.
 The variable compensation ranges between 0% and 54% of the base salary.
 For the financial year 2019/20, the CEO of Automation Components received a one-off bonus payment in recognition of loyalty during his 10-year tenure at Carlo Gavazzi.

 For the CFO, the variable portion of the compensation relates to individual performance and is determined by the Board of Directors at its qualitative discretion.
-The variable compensation ranges between 0% and 20% of the base salary.

-For the financial year 2019/20, a one-off payment was paid to the new CFO to compensate him for disadvantages suffered as a result of his change of employment.
+In the financial year 2020/21 the variable compensation of the current CFO amounted to approximately 10% of his base salary.
+No variable compensation was paid to the current CFO in the financial year 2019/20.
+The former CFO (Lorenzo Trezzini) did not receive any variable compensation in the financial years 2019/20 and 2020/21.
+For the financial year 2019/20, a one-off payment was paid to the then new CFO (Lorenzo Trezzini) to compensate him for disadvantages suffered as a result of his change of employment.